Down Under leaders minimize China spilt, urge virus probe - WTMJ

 Morrison said it was self-evident there was increased strategic competition between the U.S. and China but that didn’t need to lead to conflict.

-Both leaders said they hoped the World Health Organization would continue its investigation into the origins of the pandemic.
+Both leaders said they hope the World Health Organization will continue its investigation into the origins of the pandemic.

 “It’s got nothing to do with global politics,” Morrison said.
 “This has nothing to do with anything other than ensuring that the global pandemic, which has caused such havoc around the world, stealing lives and livelihoods, that we understand how this occurred so we can do everything we possibly can to ensure that it does not happen again.”